Skip to content

 Mode Best for What you get

-Sidepanel Chat Focused local coding sessions A dedicated panel built for local models: streaming responses, file and image attachments, reasoning display, saved history, and a context budget sized to the model you pick.
+Sidepanel Chat, Plan, and Agent Focused local coding sessions A dedicated panel built for local models: conversational Chat, read-only codebase investigation in Plan, workspace implementation in Agent, streaming responses, attachments, reasoning display, and saved history.

 @Selfcoder Chat Participant Working inside VS Code's native chat Mention @Selfcoder in Copilot Chat to reach your local model without leaving the native UI.
 It reuses your active backend, selected model, and workspace context.